 At the end of each trimester, one week is reserved for students to present—and discuss— recent films and writing projects to their peers and teachers.

 Structure of the programme

-In addition to these compulsory study projects, students can participate in extracurricular film projects or apply to external funding programmes with a film project.
-These programmes currently include RBB Movies (15 minute films co-commissioned with the Berlin broadcaster RBB), LEUCHSTOFFE (support of more ambitious graduation film projects by RBB and Medienboard Berlin-Brandenburg), and DIGI.TALe (funding program for the development of expanded and new media projects from Medienboard Berlin-Brandenburg).
-For all such projects, students units are supervised by our senior lecturers, the Study Department, and the Director of the DFFB.
-During production, they work closely with the DFFB Production Department, and they are supported by DFFB staff in post-production.
+In addition to compulsory projects, students can participate in extracurricular film projects or apply to external funding programmes with a film project.
+These programmes currently include RBB Movies (15-minute films co-commissioned with the Berlin broadcaster RBB), LEUCHSTOFFE (support of ambitious graduation film projects by RBB and Medienboard Berlin-Brandenburg), and DIGI.TALe (funding programme for the development of expanded and new media projects from Medienboard Berlin-Brandenburg).
+For these projects, students are supervised by our senior lecturers, the study department, and the director of the DFFB.
+During production, students work closely with the DFFB production department, and they are supported by DFFB staff during post-production.